hhariri/hhariri.github.io/_posts/2015-09-30-setting-up-go-on-intellij.md

 ### Formatting code on the fly

-IntelliJ IDEA provides code formatting and you can of course invoke it at any time using (on OSX 10.5+ keybinding) Alt+Cmd+L. However, if you want to use GoFmt, and have IntelliJ IDEA automatically format your code on save, take a look at [Jame's post](http://jen20.com/2015/09/14/gofmt-or-goimports-in-intellij.html) on how to accomplish this with File Watchers.
+IntelliJ IDEA provides code formatting and you can of course invoke it at any time using (on OSX 10.5+ keybinding) Alt+Cmd+L. However, if you want to use
+**GoFmt**, and have IntelliJ IDEA automatically format your code on save, take a look at [Jame's post](http://jen20.com/2015/09/14/gofmt-or-goimports-in-intellij.html) on how to accomplish this with File Watchers.